-- Common Module: Literary Worlds - Elective Module: Literary Homelands
+- Common Module: Literary Worlds - One elective option

-The HSC Extension 2 course requires students to complete a major work through independent investigation
+The HSC Extension 2 course requires students to complete a major work plus examination.

 You will gain skills in:

 - Independent investigation

 - Analytical thinking and understanding of complex ideas

 - Sustained composition.

 Most of the work is of a theoretical nature.
 Students will apply concepts and skills in a practical way through their own reading, independent investigation and oral/written presentations.